 White Swann (Dolly Joe Navasie) is a Hopi Potter of the Water Clan who grew up on the Hopi Reservation in the Antelope Mesa area, near Keams Canyon.
 She learned the art of making pottery early in life by watching and working with her mother, Eunice Navasie.
 Dawn Navasie is her sister.

 White Swann first made something of clay when she was about six.
 She really liked it, so she kept doing it.
 By the time she was 17 she was an excellent potter and painter.
-Then she began going to shows like the Heard Museum Guild & Indian Art Fair, the Santa Fe Indian Market, the Museum of Northern Arizona Hopi Show... and earning many awards.
+Then she began going to shows like the Heard Museum Guild Indian Art Fair & Market, the Santa Fe Indian Market, the Museum of Northern Arizona Hopi Show... and earning many awards.

-She signs her pieces: White Swann, with a swan icon nearby.
+She signs her pieces: White Swann, with a swan drawn nearby.